Heavy Metal Kids

-Heavy Metal Kids are a British rock band.
+Heavy Metal Kids are a British rock band formed in London in 1972 by the merger of two previous bands, Heaven and Biggles.
+Their music combined hard rock and glam rock influences, and they were known for energetic live performances and frontman Gary Holton’s charisma.

+They released several albums during the 1970s, building a small following, despite never achieving commercial success.

 History

+The band took their name from a gang of street kids featured in William S. Burroughs’ novel Nova Express.

 Early years (1973–1985)

-Heavy Metal Kids were formed in 1972 by the merger of two previous bands: Heaven and Biggles.
-They took their name from a gang of street kids, featured in the novel Nova Express by William S. Burroughs.

 The initial, pre-recording line-up consisted of Mickey Waller (guitar), Ronnie Thomas (bass, backing vocals), Gary Holton (lead vocals), Keith Boyce (drums) and Cosmo (guitar).
 They were the first signing by Atlantic Records' new London offices, having been spotted by their A&R man, Dave Dee.
 In 1973, they were joined by keyboard player Danny Peyronel.
-In January 1974, they recorded their first, self-titled album, produced by Dave Dee and engineered by Phil Chapman.
+In January 1974, they recorded their first, self-titled album, at the Olympic Studios, produced by Dave Dee and engineered by Phil Chapman.

-Waller left the band shortly before they went in to Island Studios, to record the follow-up album Anvil Chorus, in January 1975, which was produced by Andy Johns.
+Waller left the band shortly before they went in to Island's Basing Street Studios, to record the follow-up album Anvil Chorus, in January 1975, which was produced by Andy Johns.
 At this point Danny Peyronel left to join UFO and was replaced by John Sinclair.
-Shortly after, Cosmo was replaced by Barry Paul, and the band moved to Mickie Most's RAK Records where they recorded Kitsch, which was produced by Most.
+Shortly after, Cosmo was replaced by Barry Paul, and the band moved to Mickie Most's RAK Records where they recorded Kitsch, in the Château du Regard, northern France.
+The record was produced by Most.

 John Sinclair left to join Uriah Heep and was replaced by Jay Williams.

 Keith Boyce left and was replaced by Ricky Squires, previously of the dEAd ENd KIdS.